-EPA is currently working with the City of Michigan City on potential redevelopment ideas for the site amd are waiting for local interest to spur further assessment.
+EPA continues to work with the City of Michigan City on potential redevelopment ideas for the site amd are waiting for local interest to spur further assessment.

 EPA involvement of the local community in much of the remedy planning resulted in positive interaction and press.
 A local environmental group was asked to design the fish advisory signs for Trail Creek, which were adopted and remain at the site today.

 EPA was also able to resolve potentially disruptive enforcement activities with the involvement of many local businesses in a positive manner, enabling their support as well as implementing the remedy without delays.